Rukmani Devi

 Daisy Rasammah Daniels, known popularly as Rukmani Devi (15 January 1923 – 28 October 1978: රුක්මණී දේවී) was a Sri Lankan film actress and singer who was often acclaimed as "The Nightingale of Sri Lanka".
-She made it to the silver screen via the stage and had acted in close to 100 films at the time of her death.
-Having an equal passion for singing as well as a melodious voice, she was Sri Lanka's foremost female singer in the gramophone era.
-After her death, she was awarded the Sarasaviya 'Rana Thisara'- Life Time Achievement Award at the 1979 Sarasaviya Awards Festival.
+She made it to the silver screen via the stage and had acted in nearly 100 films at the time of her death.
+Having a passion for singing and a melodious voice, she was Sri Lanka's foremost female singer in the gramophone era.
+She was posthumously awarded the Sarasaviya 'Rana Thisara'- Life Time Achievement Award at the 1979 Sarasaviya Awards Festival.

 Personal life

 Rukmani Devi was born as Daisy Rasammah Daniels to a Tamil Colombo Chetty Christian family on January 15, 1923, at Ramboda in Nuwara Eliya, Sri Lanka.
-Second, in a family of five, her father, John Daniel, worked on a plantation, and her mother, Helen Rose, was a teacher.
+She was the second child, in a family of five; her father, John Daniel, worked on a plantation, and her mother, Helen Rose, was a teacher.
 She grew up in Colombo and had her early education at St. Matthew's School and then moved on to St. Clare's School, Wellawatte.

 She was married to veteran dramatist, actor, and singer Eddie Jayamanne, whom she fell in love with as a result of her close association with him when performing in dramas produced by "Minerva Dramatic Club," founded by B. A. W. Jayamanne.
 They lived at "Jaya Ruk," at Angurukaramulla, Negombo.